sreguyal/4D_Room/README.md

 Finally, to get to the 3<sup>rd</sup> dimension, aka the dimension humans live in, we jump up off the 2D plane.

 Now, by analogy, to get to the 4<sup>th</sup> dimension, we need to move in a direction we have not moved in yet.
 If we could just "jump" in a new direction, we would enter the 4<sup>th</sup> dimension.
-If that sounds unimaginable... well, it is!
-We are constrained to 3D space, after all.
+If that sounds unimaginable... well, for us 3D humans, it is (unless you happen to be Fields Medalist Bill Thurston, [apparently](https://www.quora.com/What-is-a-visual-mathematician).
+We are stuck in 3D space, after all.
 And to cap that short summary, here is a picture of a tesseract -- the 4D equivalent of a cube!

 <img src="https://user-images.githubusercontent.com/60443351/131231581-e37f6300-1afb-47f9-a82d-e42ba5e4dff1.png" alt="Tesseract Schlegel Wireframe" width="200"/>